CitrusSolutions/gulp-workflow/README.md

 A custom workflow for compiling theme files with Gulp.
 It compiles and minifies scss files and compiles svg files into a iconfont.

 ## Installation
+Before using this magnificent Gulp Workflow be sure to check that you have [Node](https://nodejs.org/), [NPM](https://www.npmjs.com/) and [Gulp with Gulp CLI](https://gulpjs.com/) globally installed on your microcomputer.

 You can just clone this repository and start using it or install it with Composer.
 Add this to your _composer.json_
 ```
 {